-Read also: How Much Does It Cost To Develop an App?
+Read also: How Much Does It Cost To Create an App?

 Python Applications per Industries

 The use cases by industry are equally revealing.
-The business applications for Python continuously extend as companies embrace digital transformation.
+The business applications for Python continuously extend as software development companies embrace digital transformation.
 Today, the industries leveraging Python for product development include: